tharveyster/fitness-tracker/README.md

 The dashboard page shows two graphs.
 The first indicates the total time spend on each workout, and the second shows the total amount of weight lifted for each workout.
 The graphs show the seven most recent workouts.

-## Deployed Link
-This app has been deployed to Heroku at [this link](https://murmuring-lake-01147.herokuapp.com/).

 ## Screenshots
 Main page            | New workout page :-------------------:|:-------------------: